schdief/moveez/infra/database/README.md

 # Database
-In general we are using `MongoDB` as a database, because we hate `SQL` :)
+In general we are using `PostgreSQL` as a database, because we hate `SQL` :)

 ## DEV/TEST
 For our dev and test environments we use [mlab.com](https://mlab.com) and their sandbox environments.
 The configuration can be seen in `services/gui/config/default.json` (for DEV) or `test.json` (for TEST).

 ## UAT/PROD
-We used to rely on Azures `CosmosDB` but the pricing failed us, therefore we've switched to a local `MongoDB` on `AKS`.
-To set it up we use the [Bitnami](https://github.com/helm/charts/tree/master/stable/mongodb) image and `helm` with the parameters defined in `values-production.yaml`.
+We used to rely on Azures `CosmosDB` but the pricing failed us, therefore we've switched to a local `PostgreSQL` on `AKS`.
+To set it up we use the [Bitnami](https://github.com/helm/charts/tree/master/stable/postgresql) image and `helm` with the parameters defined in `values-production.yaml`.

 The database requires persistance, which is achieved with dynamic presistant volume claims.
 Hetzner Cloud doesn't provide this out-of-the-box therefore we need to install their [Container Storage Interface driver](https://github.com/hetznercloud/csi-driver) manually:
 1. create API token in [Hetzner Cloud Console](https://console.hetzner.cloud/)